sergioabate/Linear_Codes_Project/README.md

 In the case of the generator matrix `G`, it can be calculated from `H` in the same way as `G` is calculated from `H` in a linear code.
 This is because it uses the property of **dual codes**, where the `G` of one code is the `H` of the other.
 If we interpret the H that has been previously calculated as the `G` of the dual, we can calculate the `H` of this `G`, and we get the `G` of the Hamming code.

 This implementation is found as part of a method of the `LCSolver` class.
+It is implemented as a class method; therefore, creating an instance of the class is not needed.

 <details>
     <summary><b>LCSolver.Hamming(t)</b></summary>